sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/hashing-intro/README.md

 [Play with this code](https://codesandbox.io/s/hungry-margulis-27msn?file=/index.js)

 This is called a hashing algorithm.
 It turns an input string into something statistically likely to be unique, but is otherwise irreversible.
-Hashing algorithms are an active area of research.
+Hashing algorithms are an active area of math research and have many applications.

 ## Hashing Passwords